Playoff Game 75

 Joe Thornton (41 years, 327 days) became the oldest player to score a playoff point for the Maple Leafs when he deflected Spezza’s pass inside the left post at 14:56 to make it 3-0.

 Galchenyuk scored into an empty net at 16:29 of the third period for the 4-0 final and his first three-point playoff game after he was a healthy scratch in Game 1.
-The forward was the No. 3 pick in the 2012 NHL Draft by Montréal.
+The forward was the number 3 pick in the 2012 NHL Draft by Montréal.

 “He’s stayed with it, stayed ready,” Toronto coach Sheldon Keefe said.
 “He’s gotten better in each game that he’s played and obviously he was a major difference-maker tonight for us.”